The April Witch

 "The April Witch" is a 1952 fantasy short story by American writer Ray Bradbury.

 Plot summary

-Cecy is a 17-year-old girl born into a magical family.
+Cecy Elliott is a 17-year-old girl born into a magical family.
 She has the ability to assimilate with other living plants or animals.
-Purely benevolent and innocent in nature, Cecy tells her parents that she wishes to feel love, despite their warning that she will lose her magical abilities if she marries a human.
-She does not heed their warning and merges her essence with a young woman named Ann.
-She forces Ann to attend a dance with Tom, a 22-year-old man who has been interested in her for a while.
-However, Ann has no interest in Tom.
-Tom is aware of Ann's inconsistent behaviour during the dance.
-The story ends with Cecy becoming attracted to Tom and trying to arrange a meeting with Tom and her human form through Ann.
+Purely benevolent and innocent in nature, Cecy tells her parents that she wishes to feel love, despite their warning that she will lose her magical abilities if she falls in love with a human.
+She accepts the risk and voyages to visit and drop into a girl, Ann.
+She within Ann goes to attend a dance with Tom, who had previously been involved with Ann.
+Tom is aware of Ann's inconsistent behaviour during the dance, and begins to see Cecy through the disguise.
+At the end, Cecy finds herself believing Tom is worth losing her powers, and so manages to communicate to him to come find her as she leaves Ann.
+The story ends with Tom’s fingers curling on a paper with Cecy’s address that she managed to write while in Ann’s form.